NESticle: Development

 NESticle offered its initial release as NESticle v0.2 on April 3, 1997.
 Its name is a portmanteau of "NES" (the console it emulates) and "testicle".
-The program originally ran under DOS and Windows 95, offering few features and only supporting a handful of games.
+The program originally ran under MS-DOS and Windows 95, offering few features and only supporting a handful of games.
 It was one of the first freeware NES emulators, and soon became more popular than shareware rivals such as iNES.

 NESticle was coded in C++ and assembly using Microsoft Visual C++ 4.10.
 Part of the emulator's appeal was performance: its system requirements capped at around 25MHz enabling it to run on modest Pentium and 486 DX2 PCs.
 Its GUI was colorful and easy to use, featuring numerous utilities that allowed user to view, edit, and save custom graphics, palettes, and the like.
 Within two months of its April release, NESticle could take screenshots mid-game, pause and resume progress at any point using save states, edit in-game palettes and graphics, play games online, save audio output, and record and playback gameplay movies.
 NESticle, as its name implied, also had a dash of lowbrow and morbid humor.
 The mouse pointer, for instance, was skinned with a bloody, dismembered left hand extending its pointer finger.

-The source code for NESticle was illegally copied from Addis's computer by a code cracker named Donald Moore (also known as MindRape) of Damaged Cybernetics, who accessed its network shares with Samba.
+The source code for NESticle was illegally copied from Addis's computer by a code cracker who accessed its network shares with Samba.
 Because of the incident, Addis decided to discontinue NESticle.
 August 1998 saw the final NESticle release, version x.xx, and support for the emulator was discontinued.
 This version featured noticeably improved emulation, especially audio emulation (the triangle wave was correctly 4-bit quantized, the 50% pulse wave had the correct duty cycle and the noise was corrected).
-It was also DOS only.
+It was also MS-DOS only.
 NESticle eventually became obsolete as other emulation projects continued to develop and improve.
-In particular, NESticle has been criticized within modern emulation circles for an overwhelmingly aesthetics-based philosophy making heavy reliance on emulation quirks which resulted in game images that would only work on this emulator specifically.
 Nevertheless, it continues to be noted years after its obsolescence for its speed, particularly on lower-end computers.